 As I sit and contemplate all that is transpiring throughout the world, I am filled with hope that God is up to something amazing.
 As things stand currently, South Africa is officially on day 12 of 21 days of complete lockdown.
-The coronavirus pandemic has officially brought the world to a standstill and I am sure that we have all been impacted in some way or another.
+The Covid19 pandemic has officially brought the world to a standstill and I am sure that we have all been impacted in some way or another.
 This is definitely not something that I would have expected to happen in my lifetime!
-Usually, this is something we read about in history books, but in some unfortunate way, it has become a part of our reality but let us be encouraged that Jesus is found in the midst of the storm.
+Usually, this is something we read about in history books, but in some unfortunate way, it has become a part of our reality.
+We need to be encouraged that Jesus is found in the midst of the storm.

-Partnered with the coronavirus is this 4-letter word called FEAR that brings so much destruction and leaves a huge mess in its path.
-Fear always comes to impacts people’s lives negatively!!!
+Partnered with Covid19 is this 4-letter word called FEAR, which brings so much destruction and leaves a huge mess in its path.
+Fear always comes to impact people’s lives negatively!!!
 Currently, the spirit of fear is swirling like a tornado and drawing in whoever is willing to partner with it, leaving many hopeless and paralyzed without solutions and this is NOT OK!

 God is always good

 Let me say it again…God is Good!
 His nature and character is always to be good.
 Jesus is definitely not the one who brought this coronavirus.
-In the days before lockdown, I felt to encourage a few people in the mall with a word.
+In the days before the lockdown, I felt to encourage a few people in the shopping malls with a prophetic word.
 About 80% were fearful and said that God is doing this to teach us, humans, a lesson.
 Now, this is the furthest thing from the truth.
 Please know today that this is a lie as God, can’t be good and bad at the same time.
-The bible says this so clearly:
+The Bible says this so clearly:

 The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.